 Recognition doesn’t just enhance individual performance; it boosts overall organizational performance.
 It creates an environment where teams innovate, optimize processes, and consistently strive for excellence.
 And when employees feel valued, they become your most loyal advocates, driving success from within.

-In our next post, we'll explore the role of Rewards—the tangible benefits given for performance or achievements.
-While rewards can be motivating, over-reliance on them or recognition can create a culture where employees expect constant praise.
-This can foster unhealthy competition rather than collaboration, reducing the positive impact of both recognition and rewards.
-Stay tuned to learn how to strike the right balance between recognition and rewards, and foster a truly collaborative, high-performance culture.
+In the next article in this series, we will explore the role of rewards—the tangible benefits provided for performance or achievements.
+While rewards can be motivating, over-reliance on them can sometimes create unhealthy competition rather than collaboration.
+Understanding the balance between recognition and rewards is key to building a sustainable high-performance culture.